-- The interpretation of serological results shall always include the clinical picture, epidemiological data and all further available laboratory results. - The cross-reaction between Borrelia and other spirochaeta may lead to a false positive result.
+- The interpretation of serological results shall always include the clinical picture, epidemiological data and all further available laboratory results. - 2.
+The cross-reaction between Borrelia and other spirochaeta may lead to a false positive result.
 Sera of patients with the following infections may cross-react: Syphilis (Treponema pallidum), Framboesia (Treponema pertenue), Recurrent Fever (Borrelia spec.), Leptospirosis (Leptospira spec.).
-Furthermore there may occur cross-reactions with Herpes Diseases (CMV, HSV, Parvovirus) (12, 13). - During an EBV infection (infectious mononucleosis), the non-specific formation of anti-borrelia antibodies, particularly of the IgM class, may occur (12, 13).
+Furthermore there may occur cross-reactions with Herpes Diseases (CMV, HSV, Parvovirus) (12, 13). - 3.
+During the course of an EBV infection (infectious mononucleosis), the non-specific formation of anti-borrelia antibodies, particularly of the IgM class, may occur (12, 13). - 4.
+The Borrelia afzelii + VIsE IgG ELISA is a screening test of maximum diagnostic sensitivity and safety.
+In order to confirm borderline and positive results a confirmatory test (line immuno assay/Western blot) should be carried out in accordance with the two stage diagnosis.